hypercore-protocol/hyperdrive-daemon/README.md

 If FUSE is both available and configured, then you're ready to continue with mounting your top-level, private drive!

 ### Usage
 The daemon requires all users to have a private "root" drive, into which additional subdrives can be mounted and shared with others.
-Think of this root drive as the Home directory on your computer (where you might have Documents, Photos, Videos directories, for example).
-After starting the daemon, you can create your root drive as follows:
+Think of this root drive as the Home directory on your computer (where you might have Documents, Photos, or Videos directories, for example).
+You're probably never going to want to share this directory with others, but you can create mounted sub-Hyperdrives within it that you can share.

+#### The `Network` "Magic Folder"
+Within your root drive, you'll see a special directory called `~/Hyperdrive/Network`.
+This is a virtual directory (it does not actually exist inside the drive), but it provides read-only access to useful information, such as storage/networking stats for any drive in the daemon.
+Here's what you can do with the `Network` directory:

+##### Global Drive Paths
+For any drive that's being announced on the DHT, `~/Hyperdrive/Network/<drive-key>` will contain that drive's contents.
+This is super useful because these paths will be consistent across all daemon users!
+If you have an interesting file you want to share over IRC, you can just copy+paste `cat ~/Hyperdrive/Network/<drive-key>/my-interesting-file.txt` into IRC and that command will work for everyone.

+##### Storage/Networking Statistics
+Inside `~/Hyperdrive/Network/Stats/<drive-key>` you'll find two files: `storage.json` and `networking.json` containing an assortment of statistics relating to that drive, such as per-file storage usage, current peers, and uploaded/downloaded bytes of the drive's metadata and content feeds.

+*Note: `storage.json` is dynamically computed every time the file is read -- if you have a drive containing millions of files, this can be an expensive operation, so be careful.*

+Since looking at `networking.json` is a common operation, we provide a shorthand command `hyperdrive fs stats` that prints this file for you.
+It uses your current working directory to determine the key of the mounted drive you're in.

+##### Active Drives
+The `~/Hyperdrive/Network/Active` directory contains symlinks to the `networking.json` stats files for every drive that your daemon is currently announcing. `ls`ing this directory gives you a quick overview of exactly what you're announcing.

+#### Basic Mounting

+After starting the daemon, you can create your root drive using the `fs mount` command without additional arguments:
 ```
 ❯ hyperdrive fs mount
 Mounted a drive with the following info: